colomoto/colomoto-web/pages/members/cig.rst

 .. tags: groups
 .. description: The "Center for Integrative Genomics" in the University of Lausanne hosts the Vital-IT competence center in bioinformatics
 .. geolocation: 46.519565, 6.573977
-.. members: Aurélien Naldi, Ioannis Xenarios, Julien Dorier, Anastasia Chasapi, Anne Niknejad, Isaac Crespo, Celine Hernandez, Martial Sankar
+.. members: Ioannis Xenarios, Aurélien Naldi, Julien Dorier, Anastasia Chasapi, Isaac Crespo, Celine Hernandez, Martial Sankar, Anne Niknejad

 The `Center for Integrative Genomics (CIG) <http://www.unil.ch/cig>`_ is a department of the Faculty of Biology and Medicine of the University of Lausanne (UNIL).